ismet94/html_challenges/README.md

 Challenge 7 Nested Tables - In this challenge a simple form has to be created for a customers details and favourites to output a feedback overall.
 This helped me with setting up forms to create a survey or any other information that could be recorded using the form tag.

-Challenge 8 Simple Forms - In this challenge a simple form has to be created for a customers details and favourites to output a feedback overall.
+Challenge 8 Simple Forms - In this challenge a simple form has to be created for a customers details and favourites to output  feedback.
 This helped me with setting up forms to create a survey or any other information that could be recorded using the form tag.

 Challenge 9 Form Validation - In this challenge a more complex form is created with the use of the previous challenge.
 Here I had to perfect validation when certain attributes aren't inserted.
 This helped with ordering and positioning each input and label with a table tag format.

-Challenge 10 Hyperlinks -
+Challenge 10 Hyperlinks - Created a web page that includes hyperlinks, lists, forms and an embedded link.
+Here I learned to add a video to my webpage and have a variety of tags mixed into one webpage.
+I included an image of myself that when clicked on it, it would take you to my facebook page.

-Challenge 11 Semantic -
+Challenge 11 Semantic - In this challenge the semantic challenge added the navigation tabs where you could scroll through other pages.
+This also helped me with adding proper comments and removing dividers.Overall different kind of sections, footers and headers has specific functions in a webpage that could be used for different techniques.

 ## Setting up your workspace